-In practical terms, this means reducing energy bills through simple changes such as switching off lights and switching to low carbon technology, such as LED lighting.
-Through making processes more efficient and minimising waste, businesses can reduce costs as well as reducing their environmental impact.
+In practical terms, this means reducing energy bills through retrofitting to improve the energy efficiency of business premises, as well as simple changes such as switching off lights and switching to low carbon technology, such as LED lighting.
+Making processes more efficient and minimising waste means businesses can reduce costs and increase profits, as well as reducing their environmental impact.